smbensi/kokoro/README.md

 **Kokoro** is a frontier TTS model for its size of **82 million parameters** (text in/audio out).

-On 25 Dec 2024, Kokoro v0.19 weights were permissively released in full fp32 precision along with 2 voicepacks (Bella and Sarah), all under an Apache 2.0 license.

-As of 28 Dec 2024, **8 unique Voicepacks have been released**: 2F 2M each for American and British English.
+On 25 Dec 2024, Kokoro v0.19 weights were permissively released in full fp32 precision under an Apache 2.0 license.
+As of 30 Dec 2024, 9 unique Voicepacks have been released.

-At the time of release, Kokoro v0.19 was the #1🥇 ranked model in [TTS Spaces Arena](https://huggingface.co/spaces/Pendrokar/TTS-Spaces-Arena).
+In the weeks leading up to its release, Kokoro v0.19 was the #1🥇 ranked model in [TTS Spaces Arena](https://huggingface.co/hexgrad/Kokoro-82M#evaluation).
 Kokoro had achieved higher Elo in this single-voice Arena setting over other models, using fewer parameters and less data:
-1. **Kokoro v0.19: 82M params, Apache, trained on <100 hours of audio, for <20 epochs**
+1. **Kokoro v0.19: 82M params, Apache, trained on <100 hours of audio**
 2. XTTS v2: 467M, CPML, >10k hours
 3. Edge TTS: Microsoft, proprietary
 4. MetaVoice: 1.2B, Apache, 100k hours